zodastone/ALttPDoorRandomizer/README.md

 #### Force

-The two disjointed sections are forced to be in the same dungeon but the glitches are never logically required to complete that game.
+The two disjointed sections are forced to be in the same dungeon but the glitches are never logically required to complete that game.cause then you would need time to check the map in a d

 ### Standardize Palettes (--standardize_palettes)
 No effect if door shuffle is not on crossed